pedro-cze/auth-service/README.md

 The service uses Postgres as its primary datasource.

 ### Docker
-To build and run the service in container fire following commands.
+To build and run the service in a container fire one of following commands.
 - `docker build -t pedro_cze/auth_service .`
 - `cd ./docker && docker-compose up -d`